adueck/blog/content/blog/curry-howard-proofs-are-programs/index.md

 \\= 2n
 $$

-Just like as if we were writing a function, we took an input (in this case two odd numbers) and we "proved" that we could add these together and output an even number.
-The whole process felt a lot like trying to write a function that took an input and tried to manipulate the value(s) to match the return type of the function.
+Just as if we were writing a function, we took an input (in this case two odd numbers) and we "proved" that we could add these together and output an even number.
+The whole process felt a lot like trying to write a function that took an input and trying to manipulate the value(s) to match the return type of the function.

 ## Inductive Proofs and Recursive Functions